Sonia Pressman Fuentes

 For several months beginning at the end of 2009 and continuing through the early part of 2010, Sonia did research on the founders of NOW as there was no definitive information on how many there were, who they were, and how many of them survived.
 On March 10, 2010, her article on her conclusions entitled, "The Founders of NOW," was published on the community blog of feministing.com

 Sonia concluded that there had been forty-nine men and women who founded NOW at meetings in June and October 1966.
 The largest number of founders (fifteen) came from the Washington, DC, area (Washington, DC; Virginia, and Maryland).
 New York State was next with thirteen, and Wisconsin third with eight.

 In July 2012, Sonia decided to update her 2009-2010 research.
-Her conclusions as of July 31, 2012, forty-six years after the founding of NOW, were that there were nine surviving members (18% of the founders), the oldest of whom, Mary Lou Hill, would turn ninety-five in the fall of 2012.
+Her conclusions as of July 31, 2012, forty-six years after the founding of NOW, were that there were nine surviving members (18% of the founders), the oldest of whom was Mary Lou Hill.
+Mary Lou Hill turned 100 on Nov.
+15, 2016.
 Next was Dr. Carl Degler at ninety-one.

 Dr. Carl Degler died at the age of ninety-three on December 27, 2014.
 On Oct.
 10, 2015, Mary Eastwood died at the age of eighty-five.
 Sister Joel Read died at the age of ninety-one in May 2017.
 She had been president of Milwaukee, Wisconsin's Alverno College for nearly thirty-five years and was one of this country's longest serving college presidents.